Kota

 People who receive a Back to Education Allowance are not permitted to work full-time and are ineligible for the Community Employment and Social Economy Program.

-Invalidity Pension is an exportable benefit; even if you move out of Ireland, you can continue to receive the Invalidity Pension payments in other countries.
+Invalidity Pension is an exportable benefit; even if your employees move out of Ireland, they can continue to receive the Invalidity Pension payments in other countries.

-You must notify the Department of Social Protection that you plan to move from Ireland.
+Your employees must notify the Department of Social Protection that they plan to move from Ireland.

 The Ireland-United Kingdom Social Security Convention ensures that citizens of either jurisdiction who work (or have worked) in the other jurisdiction can benefit from national or social insurance contributions.